Cracked or bowing walls are often a sign of foundation problems. Olshan offers effective wall repair and stabilization services.

 Wall Repair Solutions

 Many of the repair plans for cracks and bowing walls offered here at Olshan are designed to alleviate hydrostatic pressure – the root of the problem.
 By patching only the cosmetic issues, like the crack or leak, the forces causing the problems will remain.
 To provide a long-term solution, Olshan usually recommends a more comprehensive approach that includes Exterior Water Management or Waterproofing in conjunction with wall repairs.

 When dealing with basement wall damage, Wall Anchors are often the strongest solution.
-They are cost-effective, minimally invasive and quick to install.
+They are cost-effective and quick to install.
 Common wall anchoring methods include:

 - Concrete Tie back